10 Best Directed Movies of the 21st Century

 Despite its bleak setting, ‘Zodiac’ is an excellent study of the human psyche and the nature of crime.
 It is also no mean feat that despite never revealing who the killer is, the movie manages to get into our heads; as we try to understand the mind of a psychopath.
 And while the movie features a great screenplay and excellent performances, it is Fincher’s direction that stands out.
 There is an underrated quality in the direction; an eerie calm, which is unnerving in the midst of all the violence and deaths.
 When true crime stories are adapted, we expect answers; but Fincher stays clear of giving any straight answers, because the answer isn’t simple.
 Not all crimes are solved, not always do we find all answers, and Fincher makes us feel the frustrations that go along with quest for these answers; and that is what makes ‘Zodiac’ one of the finest films of the century.

-7. ‘No Country for Old Men’, Ethan Coen and Joel Coen
+7. ‘No Country for Old Men,’ Ethan Coen and Joel Coen

 Joel and Ethan Coen

 There is nothing conventional about what the Coen Brothers do; whether it is the neo-noir crime thriller ‘Fargo’ or the tripping black-comedy ‘The Big Lebowski’.
 They have a wildly original way of looking at things, and that has always contributed to their versatility and success.
 And with ‘No Country for Old Men’, they take an American Western and turn it over its head.
 The movie follows a ‘Nam veteran who finds a bag full of money in 1980 West Texas, which leads him down to a fate neither wanted nor denied.
 Film noir is a genre that the Coen Brothers have mastered over the years, and with ‘No Country for Old Men’, they fuse it in the midst of a classic Western cat-and-mouse chase.
 Llewelyn Moss, a welder and war veteran, finds a bag full of money after he accidentally stumbles upon the scene of a drug deal gone wrong; and as he takes the money with him, he is chased by a murderous hit-man for the money.
 Like most Coen Brothers’ classics, the plot, stripped to its bare minimum, is pretty much nothing.
-But, what makes their movies stand apart is their character driven approach and their underlying themes of fate, destiny and human nature.
+But what makes their movies stand out is their character-driven approach and their underlying themes of fate, destiny, and human nature.
 And ‘No Country for Old Men’ is no different, where its thematic elements are largely derived from how the different characters respond to their predicament.

 There is a weird and often perverse sense of humor that the Coen Brothers often employ in their movies, and that makes a return here, giving an edge to the narrative.
 Add that to the brilliant cinematography by the legendary Roger Deakins, and what you have is pure craft.
 In many ways, ‘No Country for Old Men’ is a spiritual extension to their 1996 crime masterpiece ‘Fargo’; both films explore the fickleness of human behavior and idea of human-ness, with a villain who doesn’t seem to be quite human.
 But, despite the obvious thematic references, ‘No Country for Old Men’ stands on its own for its disturbingly honest portrayal of how greed drives the human condition; and nobody needs to be credited more than Coen Brothers, for what they created is pure, unbridled cinema.